DataDog/datadog-ci/src/commands/sourcemaps/README.md

 # Sourcemaps command

-Upload JS sourcemaps to Datadog to un-minify your errors.
+Upload JavaScript sourcemaps to Datadog to un-minify your errors.

 ## Setup